GoogleCloudPlatform/compute-video-demo-salt/README.md

     openssl pkcs12 -in /path/to/original/key.p12 -passin pass:notasecret -nodes -nocerts | openssl rsa -out /etc/salt/pkey.pem
     ```

-1. Edit the `/etc/salt/cloud` file and specify your `project` and
+1. Edit the `/etc/salt/cloud` file and specify set your Project ID in the
-`service_account_email_address`.
-Note that if you used an alternate location
+`project` parameter and also set your `service_account_email_address`.
+Note
-for your converted Service Account key, make sure to also adjust the
+that if you used an alternate location for your converted Service Account key,
-`service_account_private_key` variable.
+make sure to also adjust the `service_account_private_key` variable.

 1. Now that `salt-cloud` is configured, you'll need to copy over the demo
 state files that configure each minion.